 25/2-5 Lille Frøy is a discovery in the central part of the North Sea, 20 kilometres southeast of the Frigg field.
 The water depth is 120 metres.
 The discovery was proven in 1976.
 The reservoir contains oil and gas in sandstone of Middle Jurassic age in the Hugin Formation and Late Triassic age in the Statfjord Group, at depths of 3,300 and 3,600 metres, respectively.
-Lille Frøy is being considered as a part of a bigger development in the area between the Oseberg and Alvheim fields.
+Lille Frøy is being considered as part of a larger development in the area between the Oseberg and Alvheim fields.

 Visit the Norwegian Petroleum Directorate's fact pages for more information